apache/accumulo-website/pages/features.md

 Allows users to quickly create a new table that references an existing table's data and copies its configuration.
 A cloned table and its source table can be mutated independently.
 Testing was the motivating reason behind this new feature.
-For example to test a new filtering iterator, clone the table, add the filter to the clone, and force a major compaction.
+For example, to test a new filtering iterator, clone the table, add the filter to the clone, and force a major compaction.

 ### Import/Export Table